Skip to main content

 • Quick context tags: Select pre-built tags like “high-value deal” or “light-touch review” to adjust the agent’s approach

-• Choose scope: Choose whether to review the entire document, only redlined sections, or specific clauses
+• Select scope: Decide whether to review the entire document, only redlined sections, or specific clauses

 • Playbook: Attach a playbook as context for the agent to reason against

-4. Click Run at the bottom of the add-in.
+4. Select Run at the bottom of the add-in.

 Results appear in the add-in as each clause completes.